piskyscan/kea/doc/sphinx/arm/hooks.rst

 control channel (see :ref:`ctrl-channel`) or via the Control Agent (see :ref:`kea-ctrl-agent`).

+For all commands either a subnet-id is specified in the command arguments or a subnet-id is added to all returned host entries.
+This also means when a host database is common to DHCPv4 and DHCPv6 commands work only in the corresponding universe part, i.e. the hook loaded by a DHCPv4 server works only with DHCPv4 host entries.

 The library can be loaded similarly to other hook libraries.
 It does not take any parameters, and it supports both DHCPv4 and DHCPv6 servers.